Arboura Eco Cabinas F.A.Q.

 Q: What about money/banking in Uvita, Costa Rica?

 A: Uvita has two full service banks and three 24h ATMs.
 Also most stores, larger restaurants and tour operators accept major credit cards.
 Costa Rican currency is the Colon.
-500 Colones is equal to roughly 1 USD.
+550 Colones is equal to roughly 1 USD.
 Be Sure to bring some cash for when you arrive.
 USD or Colones are accepted most everywhere, although colones are a better choice as there is some loss in the exchange.
+Currently, we are only accepting cash payment if using Booking.com or direct reservations.

 Q: What about medical services?